tdenmon/rust-api-server/README.md

-# rust-api-test
+# rust-api-server

-A simple API written in Rust with a non-persistent Postgres data backend.
+A simple API server written in Rust with a non-persistent Postgres data backend.

 Uses info/code from these two tutorials: